hoonably/multi-agent-drone-exploration/README.md

 └── Project3.unitypackage
 ```

+## Acknowledgments

+Based on the [CosmicMiner](https://github.com/nshbae/CosmicMiner) framework by nshbae.

 ## License

 This repository is a personal archive of a university robotics project.
 The original starter code and this repository are licensed under the MIT License.
 See the LICENSE file for details.